 You know how you often take an unplanned diversion on foot when you’re traveling internationally because something catches your eye?
 Time to do the same at home.
 If you are on foot, give yourself time to walk around and look at stores, a historic district, or perhaps a back street with interesting buildings.
+You can even consider organizing a local treasure hunt!
 Peer in windows, dawdle, go left even if you had planned to go right.
 You may even want to pack a picnic.

 If you are driving somewhere, take a road you normally do not.
 That’s one of the best ways to see something new.
 Give yourself time to pull over and take a walk if something grabs you or, if you are heading somewhere in particular, park a little farther away and take a non-direct route to your destination.

 Discovering your hometown and region doesn’t stop after one day or weekend.
 Subscribe to local newsletters, emails from the tourist office, and plan to be a tourist in your hometown regularly.
 Take the time to enjoy sights, sounds, or even people-watch.
 Travel adventures are really all about the journey.